 ## [1] -1.959964 1.959964

-(This fact was actually the motivation to use 1.96 as the multiplier of the SE in Lecture 3 when we derived approximate 95% confidence intervals for a proportion parameter.)
+(This fact was actually the motivation to use 1.96 as the multiplier of the SE in Lecture 3, when we derived approximate 95% confidence intervals for the proportion parameter.)

 Let’s generate samples from a Normal distribution, say with mean = 4 and sd = 2, using rnorm() and plot the data using a histogram.
-Standard hist() shows on y-axis the counts of observations in each bin, but by setting prob = TRUE we can make the y-axis to scale to the values of a density function (making the total area of the histogram = 1).
-Then we can also show the theoretical density function dnorm(,4,2) in the same plot and compare the two.
+The standard hist() shows on the y-axis the counts of the observations falling in each bin, but by setting prob = TRUE we can make the y-axis to scale with the values of the corresponding density function by making the total area of the histogram to equal to 1.
+We can also show the theoretical density function dnorm(,4,2) in the same plot and compare the two.

 n.samples = 5000 #samples from distribution